jupyterlab/jupyterlab/docs/source/extension/extension_migration.rst

    * The ``exitOnUuncaughtException`` util function has been renamed to ``exitOnUncaughtException`` (typo fix).
 - ``@jupyterlab/cells`` from 3.x to 4.x
    ``MarkdownCell.toggleCollapsedSignal`` renamed ``MarkdownCell.headingCollapsedChanged``
+   To support notebook windowing, cell widget children (e.g. the editor or the output area) are not instantiated when the cell is attached to the notebook.
+You can test for ``isPlaceholder()`` to see if the cell has been fully instantiated or wait for the promise ``ready`` to be resolved.
+Additionally an attribute ``inViewport`` and a signal ``inViewportChanged`` are available to test if the cell is attached to the DOM.
+   If you instantiate standalone cells outside of a notebook, you will probably need to set the constructor option ``placeholder`` to ``false`` to ensure direct rendering of the cell.
 - ``@jupyterlab/completer`` from 3.x to 4.x
    Major version bumped following the removal of ``ICompletionManager`` token and the replacement of ``ICompletableAttributes`` interface by ``ICompletionProvider``.
 To create a completer provider